 DIY chalkboard projects and crafts are seemingly everywhere these days, and there’s a good reason why: they’re a fun home improvement project.
 Whether you plan to use your project as an easel for kids’ playrooms, a to-do list board for the kitchen, or giant chalkboard wall art for the living room, DIY chalkboards bring an interactive element to your home by providing entertainment for kids and functionality for adults.
-Read on to learn how Real Milk Paint can help with your DIY chalkboard projects when you want to turn ordinary surfaces into chalk-ready masterpieces.
+Read on to learn how Real Milk Paint can help with your DIY projects when you want to turn ordinary surfaces into chalkboard surface masterpieces.

 How to Make a Chalkboard With Real Milk Paint